israpps/PS2Ident/README.md

 * Dumps ROM chips (BOOT and DVD ROM) as a whole, not according to their contents (rom0, rom1, rom2 and erom)
 * Displays the actual addresses for DEV1 (rom1, rom2 and erom) that are set by the ROM filesystem drivers.
-* Coloured user interface that is easy to use.
+* Colored user interface that is easy to use.
 * Supports dumping to memory cards and USB mass storage devices.
 * Supports multi-languages, which include the 8 supported languages by the PS2
 * Gathers data of all known parts of the PS2.
 * Attempts to automatically match the chip/part name with the version number of the part.

-*Note: on some DTL-H****** *consoles it can fail to retreive MECHACON chip version.
+*Note: on some DTL-H****** *consoles it can fail to retrieve MECHACON chip version.
-Note: some values are retreived incorrectly from PS3 BC consoles.
+Note: some values are retrieved incorrectly from_ PS3 BC consoles.
 Note: it can fail on PS3 semi-BC, PS3 non-BC and PS4 in PS2 emulation mode.*

 Its database, which contains the parts and mainboard data, is managed and updated with the PlayStation 2 Ident DataBase Management System (PS2IDBMS) tool.
 It wasn't possible to get a complete list of all PlayStation 2 models in existence.
 With PS2IDBMS, a spreadsheet containing all recorded models can be generated automatically.

 ### How to use this software:

 Extract the whole archive (do not delete any files or folders) onto a location on a supported device.
 The only supported devices are the Memory Card and USB mass storage device.

-After dumping recheck if there is some "Missing" values in *_specs.txt If you see Missing value after some chip name you can make a photo of each chip that is marked as Missing.
+After dumping recheck if there are some "Missing" values in *_specs.txt If you see Missing value after some chip name you can take a photo of each chip that is marked as Missing.
-If you see Missing (sticker) you should provide photo of your sticker.
+If you see Missing (sticker) you should provide a photo of your sticker.

 When the console's mainboard cannot be identified, the mainboard model will be "Missing".
 Open your console, and take note of the mainboard model number.
 A database record file (*_database.bin) will be generated when a dump is made.
-No personal information is recorded in database file.
+No personal information is recorded in a database file.
-When making a submission, please provide the database record file, sticker photo and any valuable information about console.
+When submitting, please provide the database record file, sticker photo and any valuable information about the console.

-When recording down the model of the MECHACON chip, please take note that the model number should include its firmware version as well (e.g. CXP103049-401GG instead of just CXP1013049).
+When recording the model of the MECHACON chip, please take note that the model number should include its firmware version as well (e.g. CXP103049-401GG instead of just CXP1013049).

-Please specify the chassis model, the true model number (i.e. SCPH-39006a) and the colour of the console (if not the standard black version).
+Please specify the chassis model, the true model number (i.e. SCPH-39006a) and the color of the console (if not the standard black version).

 If possible, please help to complete the chip ID list as well, for any part that is not identified ("Missing") or is incorrectly identified.
 When doing so, please provide the full model of the part, especially for the MECHACON chip (e.g. CXP103049-401GG).